dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 Armed, ranged attack, reload 1, ammo=4, guards hallways, stealth=1, tier 1.

     “Poorly equipped, half-starved, and ragged, months of surviving outside of civilization have left this man’s body weakened, but sharpened his resolve to a killing edge.
 They ambush their prey in groups, firing withering volleys of arrows before closing in with knives, clubs, and hatchets.
-They trust the men they break bread with, but can turn on other gangs in an instant.”
+They trust those they break bread with, but can turn on other gangs in an instant.”

 *Sellsword*

-Armed, armored, random attack ability, shouts, tier 2.
+Armed, armored, cleave 1, shouts, tier 2.

     “Well equipped and experienced, this is either a mercenary turned thug due to scarce times, or a thug turned mercenary thanks to plenty ones.
-Either way, he sells these outlaws raw combat ability to fill out their ranks.”
+Either way, they sells these outlaws raw combat ability to fill out their ranks.”

 *Dashing Rogue*